ArrowElectronics/aws-iot-dragonconnect-c/functionality/circuit.md

 * Wire
 * LED
 * 50 m&#x2126; resistor
+* A voltage translator such as the
+  <a href="https://www.sparkfun.com/products/11771" target="_blank">SparkFun TXB0104 Level Shifter</a>

 ## Circuit

-**NOTE:** Please ensure that your DragonBoard is powered off and the power supply has been disconnected from the DragonBoard.
+**NOTE:** Please ensure that your DragonBoard&trade; is powered off and the power supply has been disconnected from the DragonBoard&trade;.
 This is a good practice that will help reduce the chances of an accidental short circuit that could damage your single board computer.

-Follow the steps below to complete the circuit
+The steps below to complete the circuit assume the use of the SparkFun TXB0104 Level Shifter.
+Depending upon the voltage translator you choose the steps may be different

-* Connect one end of the wire from the GPIO 12 (positive) position to a row (m) in the breadboard
+* Connect one end of the wire from the GPIO 12 (positive) position to the VCCA terminal of the level shifter
+* Connect the VCCB terminal of the level shifter to the red row of the breadboard
+* Connect pin 37 of the GPIO to the red row of the breadboard
-* Connect one end of the resistor in the same row as the wire from GPIO 12 (m)
+* Connect the red row of the breadboard to one end of the resistor (m)
 * Connect the other end of the resistor to to a different row (n)
 * Connect the anode of the LED in the same row (n)
 * Connect the cathode of the LED to a different row (o)
-* Connect the ground from the GPIO (pin 2) to the row with the LED cathode (o)
+* Connect the row with the LED cathode (o) to the ground of the level shifter
+* Connect the other ground of the level shifter to pin 40 of the GPIO

 Your circuit should look similar to the following